 Let’s say that you’ve decided that the gaps in the floor are more than those required to enable expansion and contraction, and that they are not serious enough to require a professional repair job.
 Read on to learn what to do to to easily fix dents in a hardwood floor using wood flooring filler.

-Filler should sort out the problem.
-Fillers are products used to fill gaps in floors.
+Floor filler should sort out the problem.
+Floor fillers are products used to fill gaps in floors.
 They range from ‘off-the-shelf’, ready-to-use products to thin slivers or shims of wood or pieces of rope.
 Even though filling gaps in this way can now be seen as an outmoded solution, these methods are both really effective in stopping drafts from chilling the room.

-Off-the-shelf fillers are available in a selection of latex compounds, putty form, lacquer based and an epoxy two-part system.
+Off-the-shelf floor fillers are available in a selection of latex compounds, putty form, lacquer based and an epoxy two-part system.
 Your choice depends on the type of the floor and your expertise.
-Below there’s a general overview of the various types of filler:
+Below there’s a general overview of the various types of floor fillers:

 If we were to choose the floor filling option which is most common these days, we’d probably point at latex filler.
 It owes its popularity to its sustainability.
 Its characteristic features are easy application and being quick to sand.